paritytrading/nassau/tests/soupbintcp-perf-test/README.md

     java -jar nassau-soupbintcp-perf-test.jar <packets>

-The command line options are as follows:
+The command line arguments are as follows:

 - `<packets>`: The number of packets to send.